When in the market for a dog that is ideal for your needs, there are numerous distinct and unique breeds to consider for this all-important decision.

 The downside is that they require a significant amount of mental stimulation in order, so they do not become mischievous.

-They also should not be left alone for an extended period of time, as they can develop separation anxiety.
+They also should not be left alone for an extended period, as they can develop separation anxiety.

 This mixed breed makes an excellent family pet, as it gets along very well with children and other pets.